ericmjl/essays-on-data-science/terminal/cli-tools.md

 ## `nanorc`

-If you're like me, and are accustomed to the `nano` text editor rather than `vim` or `emacs`, then [`nanorc`](https://github.com/scopatz/nanorc), a set of syntax highlighting configurations
+If you're like me and are accustomed to the `nano` text editor rather than `vim` or `emacs`, then [`nanorc`](https://github.com/scopatz/nanorc), a set of syntax highlighting configurations